 Framed by the mile-high waters of Lake Atitlán and its three stunning volcanoes, Casa Palopó is an award-winning villa accommodation in the charming village of Santa Catarina Palopó.
 Since its opening at the turn of the millennium, this beautiful villa retreat has promised stunning lake views, rustic sophistication, and a sense of unpretentious calm on the shores of Lake Atitlán, the starlet of the Guatemalan Highlands.

-At Casa Palopó, guests enjoy all of the amenities of a five-star hotel, from in-room massages and delicious international cuisine to a refreshing mosaic tiled solar-heated infinity pool overlooking the deep, blue lake.
+At Casa Palopó, guests enjoy all of the amenities of a five-star hotel.
+Indulge in in-room massages and delicious international cuisine.
+A refreshing mosaic tiled solar-heated infinity pool overlooks the deep, blue lake.
 The hotel’s gourmet restaurant, 6.8 Palopó, is an intimate indoor/outdoor-dining venue drenched in soft candle light, serving up mouthwatering fare alongside awe-inspiring volcano views.
 Romantic sunset dinners and treatments at the full-service, Balinese-styled spa next door are hallmarks of any Casa Palopó stay.

 Casa Palopó merges the best of Lake Atitlán’s natural beauty and Mayan culture to create a stimulating and relaxing escape.
 The 1,000-foot-deep Lake Atitlán is the uncontested starlet of the Guatemalan Highlands.
 A time capsule of about a dozen Indian villages preserve centuries-old customs and create a rich and varied tapestry of food, color, language, and culture.
 Visits to these local Mayan villages and markets are a must.
 Chichicastenango, in particular, is the most impressive native market in all of the Americas.
 Other activities include bird watching, fishing, horseback riding, and waterskiing on the crystal clear waters of the lake.